-- Pack any last minute items you forgot, take a deep breath and get excited for your trip!
+- Pack any last minute items you forgot (use my Japan packing list as a reminder), take a deep breath and get excited for your trip!

 Concluding how to plan a trip to Japan

 These days it’s all too easy to get hung up on the flawless images people splash all over social media about visiting Japan.
 These highlight reels showcase the splendour of this amazing country in all her glory after all!
-Although, the harsh truth is being unprepared and setting unrealistic expectations for your trip to Japan is likely to result in disappointment, so it’s a good idea to learn some Japan travel tips first.
+Although, the harsh truth is being unprepared and setting unrealistic expectations is likely to result in disappointment, so it’s a good idea to learn some Japan travel tips first.

-Now you’re equipped with my best advice for planning a trip to Japan, I am confident that YOU will be confident when visiting this incredible country.
-With a little research, knowledge and planning ahead of time, I hope these tips have help make travel in Japan more simplified – and much less daunting!
+You’re now equipped with my best advice for the best way to travel Japan according to your interests, I’m confident that YOU will be confident when visiting this incredible country.
+With a little research, knowledge and planning ahead of time, I hope these tips have help make travel in Japan more simplified – and much less daunting.

-Have you started planning your trip to Japan?
+Have you started your Japan planning?
 What do you think of these Japan travel tips?
 Let me know if you have any questions or tips to add in the comments below.
-As always, if you found this Japan travel guide helpful, please share it with your friends and follow me on Facebook, Pinterest or Instagram for more!
+As always, if you found this Japan travel guide helpful, please share it with your friends and follow me on Facebook, Pinterest, TikTok or Instagram for more!

 Until next time,